-I don’t spend a lot of time writing about diet because, honestly, I tried all the diets under the sun and nothing gave me the results I was able to get with intermittent fasting.
+I don’t spend a lot of time writing about diet anymore because, honestly, I tried all the diets under the sun, and nothing gave me the results I was able to get with intermittent fasting.
 Intermittent fasting gave me food freedom!
 No more having to follow expensive healing protocols!
 It’s been amazing!
-The only downside is that because I was able to feel amazing and lose weight with intermittent fasting alone, I kind of have let my diet slide over time and haven’t been focusing as much on nutrient-dense foods.
-What you eat always matters and if you don’t nourish your body with nutrient-dense foods, it will give you signs that you need to change your diet.
+The only downside is that because I could feel amazing and lose weight with intermittent fasting alone, I occasionally let my diet slide.
+When that happens, I feel it!
+That is why I want to share these most common signs with you.

 Most Common Signs You Need to Change Your Diet

-You may feel amazing on intermittent fasting alone without worrying much about what you eat, particularly if you favor a whole food diet.
-However, over time, you may start noticing some of the signs that you need to change your diet.
-For me, it started as I started fasting less and less because I no longer wanted to lose weight.
-In fact, I may decide to implement a 24-hour weekly fasting window each week to keep the health benefits without losing weight.
-I recommend you also experiment with your fasting as you try some of the solutions I provide if you encounter some of the signs that you need to change your diet.
+You may feel fantastic on intermittent fasting alone without worrying much about what you eat, particularly if you favor a whole-food diet.
+However, you may notice signs that you need to change your diet over time.
+I noticed it when I began to fast less and less because I no longer wanted to lose weight.
+In fact, I may implement a 24-hour weekly fasting window each week to keep the health benefits without losing weight.
+I recommend you also experiment with your fasting as you try some of the solutions I provide if you encounter signs that you need to change your diet.

 1. Fatigue

-For many of us, fatigue will be one of the first signs that we need to change our diets.
-I find that quite commonly, people don’t even know what it is like to have great energy!
+For many of us, fatigue will be one of the first signs we need to change our diets.
+People often don’t even know what it is like to have great energy!
 They don’t even realize that the way they feel is suboptimal.
-That’s where a cleanse of some kind can help (suggestions in the next section).
-After about 3 days of doing a cleanse, you will notice a shift in energy level if fatigue was an issue.
+That’s where a cleanse can help (suggestions in the next section).
+After about three days of doing a cleanse, you will notice a shift in energy level if fatigue is an issue.

 2. Brain Fog

 Brain fog is another common sign that you need to change your diet.
 Particularly if you are suffering from food sensitivities.
-Food sensitivities are harder to detect and will require a change of diet for a longer period than a cleanse.
+Food sensitivities are more challenging to detect and require a diet change for a more extended period than a cleanse.

 3. Problematic Immune Function